shakyadhairyata/meinedeutschelehrerin/README.md

 Exercises are graded instantly, vocabulary uses spaced repetition, and a study plan tells you what to work on each day.

-I'm working toward the Goethe exams myself and couldn't find a single app that combined a structured syllabus with real exercise grading and progress tracking, so I built one.

 ## What it does